cmsetzer/autocensus/readme.md

 If you have publishing permissions on a Socrata domain, you can publish your query results directly to Socrata via the method `Query.to_socrata`.
 This method uses [socrata-py] to upload your dataframe with the appropriate field types, formatting, and metadata.

+**Note:** autocensus will drop built-in support for Socrata uploads in a future version.
+Please see the [socrata-py] docs for guidance on dataframe ingress.

 [socrata-py]: https://github.com/socrata/socrata-py

 ### Credentials